 Because few clients have enough quality data to build out powerful AutoLearn models, Stratifyd provides one that is pre-trained.
 Since the model is already trained, you need only select a textual field similar to a customer review to use it.
 You might also use a textual field from survey responses or Glassdoor reviews, as the language used is similar to the language people use when leaving a product review.

-The Neural Sentiment Detection model is not recommended for use with call center data, as it typically produces poor results.
-This is because call center data contains longer text than a product review, and it contains language (emotional and descriptive terms used to express their concerns) that is fundamentally different in comparison.
-A call center transcript is typically so long that the sentiment averages out to zero, unless people call in and say only "I hate you guys, you are terrible."
+The Neural Sentiment Detection model is not optimal for large text fields.
+This is because longer text contains language (emotional and descriptive terms used to express their concerns) that is fundamentally different in comparison.
+For example a chat transcript is typically so long that the sentiment averages out to zero, unless people chat in and say "I hate you guys, you are terrible."

 If you require more flexibility, and want to specify your own ground truth, you can opt to use the Theme Detection model instead.
 With that lexicon-based model, in addition to getting sentiment scores, you can also specify a date field for timelines, and location fields for maps.

 Additionally, custom models are available (see versions of sentiment predictive below).
 New custom models can be developed upon request but depends on the scope.
 If interested, contact your account team for more details.

 The model requires one Unstructured Text field, a field that collects free-form user feedback that users type rather than select from a list.

 The model returns the following fields for use in widget visualizations.

 neural_sentiment_en.keyword: A textual array of the most important words within the data stream.
 In supervised models, keywords are the terms that the model finds and uses to predict each label.